 A nice feature of Pst Mail is its ability to allow you to reply to an email in your pst file.
 Reply works as expected, with the message appearing in your reply email.

 Searching your pst file is straight forward.
 Touch the magnifying class icon, and enter your search term.

-You can search across the From, To, Subject fields, or all of them.
-An advanced search option lets you search across additional fields, including CC/BCC, message text, attachment names, search by date range, as well as searching subfolders.
+You can search cross the From, To, Subject fields, or all of them.
+An advanced search option lets you search across additional fields, including CC/BCC, message text, attachment names, search by date range, as well as searching sub folders.
 These items are off by default, and that’s our only complaint about Pst Mail; we think they should be on by default so that new users will have a better first-search experience.

 Pst Mail did a good job rendering our html, text and rich text emails.
 It also provides access to email file attachments.
 Just click the paper click icon in the top right corner of your iPad screen.
 Pressing the paper clip logo displays the email’s file attachments.
 Touch the file attachment and you’ll have the opportunity to select an application to open the file.

 While we tested a small PST file, we have not yet had time to complete a larger stress test by uploading a 2GB or greater sized pst file.
 When we have completed that test, we’ll come back and update this review.
 Still, Pst Mail had no hesitation in performing brilliantly with our test of a small 12 MB pst file.
 Based our experience, we liked what we saw and we have no hesitation in recommending Pst Mail for opening small pst files.

 Learn more about Pst Mail at the Apple’s iTunes store.
 We think it’s a bargain at $9.99.

 There is also a Lite version of Pst Mail that you can download free.
 It’s primarily for demo purposes and provides limited access to your emails.